dantheman39/fast-api-quickstart/README.md

 Create a .env file at the topmost part of the repo.
 See myproject/config.py for possible values.
-Note: if running in linux in Docker, I had to set host to 0.0.0.0 to access the container.
+Note: if running in linux in Docker, I had to set host to 0.0.0.0 to access the container, and for docker-compose I set DB_HOST to "db".

 ## Pre-commit hooks